TheHolderCollective/theholdercollective.github.io/_posts/2025-09-17-Of  Curves, Gaskets, And Carpets.md

 _Sierpinski gasket - (stock image not produced by sample code)_

 ### Inverted Sierpinski Gasket
-The image shown below is an inverted Sierpinski gasket constructed by leaving the middle triangle and "removing" the three smaller triangles.
+The image shown below is an inverted Sierpinski gasket constructed by leaving the middle triangle and "removing" the three outer triangles.
 This image was created using the included sample code with the variable **tlevel** set to 5.

 ![SierpinskiGasketRendered](/assets/posts/20250917/SierpinskiGasket.jpg){: width="942" height="804"}
 _Inverted Sierpinski gasket for (level = 5)_